Vanishing of Invariant 2-Jet Differentials and Improved Hyperbolicity Degree Bounds in Dimension Two: Proof of Key Vanishing Lemma

 where the positive integers \(a, b\) satisfy \(a + b = d\) and will be chosen later with \(\lvert a-b \rvert\) small (e.g. \(a-b = 0\) or \(1\)).
 The specific choice of the exponents \(a, b\) will be guided by computer experiments in Maple.

-\begin{Convention} In the remainder of the proof, we work under the following genericity assumptions: \begin{itemize} \item The surface \(X\) defined by \(\widehat{R} = 0\) is smooth. \item The five divisors defined by the homogeneous polynomial $\widehat{R}$ and its partial derivatives \(\widehat{R}_X, \widehat{R}_Y, \widehat{R}_Z, \widehat{R}_T\) are in general position; i.e., any intersection of them has the expected (co)dimension. \item The coordinate hyperplanes \(\{Z=0\}\) and \(\{T=0\}\) intersect \(X\) transversely. \end{itemize} \end{Convention}
+\begin{Convention} In the remainder of the proof, we work under the following generic assumptions:\footnote{The equation \(\widehat{R}\) to be adopted later has parameters \(a = 8\) and \(d = 17\), satisfying Convention~\ref{convention cpt}.} \begin{itemize} \item The surface \(X\) defined by \(\widehat{R} = 0\) is smooth. \item The five divisors defined by the homogeneous polynomial $\widehat{R}$ and its partial derivatives \(\widehat{R}_X, \widehat{R}_Y, \widehat{R}_Z, \widehat{R}_T\) are in general position; i.e., any intersection of them has the expected (co)dimension. \item The coordinate hyperplanes \(\{Z=0\}\) and \(\{T=0\}\) intersect \(X\) transversely. \end{itemize} \end{Convention}

 In the affine chart \(T = 1\), this defining equation becomes

 where the exponent \(a\) will eventually be chosen as \(\lfloor d/2 \rfloor\).
 This particular form yields two crucial simplifications.
 First, the relevant partial derivative simplifies to